Samikshya981/Ecommerce-spring-boot-angular-project/README.md

-🛒 E-Commerce Web Application
+🛒 ##E-Commerce Web Application

 Spring Boot | Angular | MySQL

-📌 Overview
+📌 #Overview

-This project is a full-stack E-Commerce web application built using Spring Boot for the backend, Angular for the frontend, and MySQL for data storage.
+This repository contains a full-stack E-Commerce web application developed using Spring Boot for the backend, Angular for the frontend, and MySQL as the relational database.

-The goal of this project was to understand how real-world e-commerce systems work by implementing REST APIs, handling frontend–backend communication, and managing database operations in a structured and scalable way.
+The application is designed following industry-standard practices, with a clear separation of concerns, RESTful API communication, and secure data handling.
+It simulates core e-commerce workflows such as user authentication, product management, cart operations, and order processing.

-🚀 Features
+🚀 #Features
-👤 User
+User Functionality

-User registration and login
+Secure user registration and authentication

 Browse products by category

-Add products to cart
+Add products to cart and manage cart items

 Place orders and view order history

-🛠️ Admin
+Admin Functionality

+Create, update, and delete products

-Manage products and categories
+Manage product categories

-Manage user orders

-View and manage registered users
+View and manage customer orders

+Manage registered users

-🧱 Tech Stack
+🧱##Technology Stack
 Frontend

 Angular